-Abbey is an experienced tutor and has plenty of experience working with students to fulfil their potential.
-She has a degree in History from the University of Liverpool specialising in Early Modern religious developments, race studies, and crime and punishment through time.
-Since finishing her degree, Abbey has completed a PGCE in History, and is now studying for a Masters in Educational Practice.
+Abbey is a passionate historian with a degree in History from the University of Liverpool where she specialised in race studies, Early Modern religion, and deviance.
+Since finishing her degree, she completed a PGCE in History, and is now studying for a Masters in Educational Leadership.

 Alee grew up locally to CIS, and studied BSc (Hons) Sport and Exercise Science at the University of Chester.
 Alee has utilised his passion for Sports (Football in particular) and Coaching by working for various local high schools and football clubs.

-Taking his experience from the automotive and financial industries, as well as his sporting background, Alee is now looking forward to guiding students in his latest role as a coach at CIS.
-Alee will support students by developing their strengths and provide encouragement through their journey at CIS.
+Taking his experience from the automotive and financial industries, as well as his sporting background, Alee supports students in his coaching role by developing their strengths and providing encouragement through their journey at CIS.

 Having completed a PhD in chemistry in 2012, Alex subsequently worked as a postdoctoral researcher at a number of international institutes.
 Whilst at the University of Liverpool, Alex explored novel methods to develop therapeutics to treat malaria and HIV, before applying these skills at Unilever to design new cleaning products.

 Alex then went on to study for his PGCE at Liverpool John Moore’s University, and was awarded the Academic Achievement prize for highest course average.
 With an extensive IT background, Alex developed an online resource to model 3D chemical reactions, and as such is fluent in a number of computing languages.

 His interactive approach to teaching is to involve students in designing their own practical experiments, to encourage a wider engagement in science.